 To upgrade to Excel 2016 you can use this link here: Microsoft Office 2016

-STEP 1: Highlight your column with numerical data and go to Insert > Recommended Charts
+STEP 1: Highlight your column with numerical data.

-STEP 3: Now you have your Histogram Chart.
+STEP 4: Now you have your Histogram Chart.

-STEP 4: You can further change the way how your Histogram Chart represents your data, by double-clicking on the horizontal axis containing our values.
+You can easily change the way how your Histogram Chart represents your data, by following the steps below:

-STEP 5: In the Format Axis window, pick the third option Axis Options.
+STEP 2: In the Format Axis window, pick the third option Axis Options.
 Let us go through the options you can use:

 Automatic – Excel does the heavy lifting for you, and determines what the size of each bin would be.